Friday, 3 October 2025

 However (in accordance with the Divine Lila that was unfolding), Sati was unable to accept Shiva's advice.
 She insisted that She would like to attend the worship and meet Her family.
 Bidding Him goodbye, She said that She would soon return and then made Her way to Her parental home where the grand worship of Narayana was about to begin.

-As She arrived at the entrance to Her father's grand palace, the guards tried to block Her way saying She had no invitation.
-She told them to stand aside as She was a daughter of Daksha and had every right to be there.
 She then entered the palace and saw that it was filled with divine sages, the demi-gods, apsaras, gandharvas and all manner of celestial beings.
 The entire area had been decorated beautifully with heavenly flowers and lamps, and the air was fragrant with incense.

 Seeing Her childhood home and family, Sati was filled with great joy.
 Her mother and sisters saw Her enter and were filled with delight.
 They rushed to greet Her and they all embraced each other with great affection.

 Daksha heard the commotion and murmuring among the guests caused by the arrival of Sati.
 What was the matter, he demanded.
-What was the fuss about!
+What was all the fuss about!
 The palace attendants quietly told him that his daughter, Sati, had arrived.
 Hearing this, Daksha was filled with great rage and indignation.

 Declaring that he had no daughter called 'Sati', he marched over to where She stood just within the entrance to the palace.
 After severely rebuking Her for coming home, he was still not satisfied.

 To cause even greater pain, he launched into a tirade of abuse against Shiva.
-(I am not going to describe in detail the negative words he used here, but suffice to say, that these were related to the appearance of Shiva, His character, His apparent lack of worldly wealth and so on-- all these statements were based upon spiritual ignorance, which he embodied, and were entirely false).
+(I am not going to describe in detail the negative words he used here, but suffice to say, these were related to the appearance of Shiva, His character, His apparent lack of worldly wealth and so on-- all these statements were based upon spiritual ignorance, which Daksha embodied, and were entirely false).

 Sati, who had managed to tolerate the insult and humiliation of Herself, could not bear to hear a word against Shiva.
 Upon hearing the slander of Him, She became inflamed with a terrible rage (until this time, She had manifested as a sweet youthful woman, with little evidence of Her divine power-- this now changed).

 She then stated that She did not desire to remain his daughter for an instant longer, and therefore, would give up Her body immediately.
 Her ears, She said, had been polluted by being exposed to the ignoble statements about Shiva made by Her father.
-He did not know anything at all about Shiva, She declared, closing Her eyes, fixing Her mind up on the presence of Shiva within.
-She then used Her divine power to create a mystic fire that engulfed Her physical body.
-Her burning body fell to the ground as She departed.

 Meanwhile, at Mount Kailas, Shiva felt the energy of Shakti leaving Her physical body.
 He felt the immense suffering and grief that Sati had experienced before She left.
 He had not been affected by Daksha's foolish and ignorant statements about Him (which had been going on for years), but inflicting such suffering upon Sati and causing Her to leave Her body, was completely unacceptable to Him.